Do you know how searchers are finding your business online?

 , Google determines whether your business is a good match for searches by taking into account three things for each search:

 Prominence has to do with how well-known your business is.
-Think number of reviews and star rating as well as inbound links and amount of directory listings.
-For help with prominence and ranking higher in local searches, check out our free reputation management guide
+Think the number of reviews you have as well as star rating, inbound links and amount of directory listings.

 Your business will have a better chance of ranking high in local searches if you are located near where the searcher is searching.